HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## Mod-Interfacing

 The mod reads serialized jsons for configuration.
 But the source of these configurations need not always be the user; Other mods can interface with the stats-configurator aswell.
 They need only pass the serialized json and rebuild the ConfigData file.
 Mod-created configs are kept separate from user-created configs (and one another) so as to not overwrite them.
-These configs are loaded during the `ModuleLoading` event in accordance with the Mod Load-Order.
+These configs are loaded during the `ModuleLoading/StatsLoaded` event in accordance with the Mod Load-Order.
 This functionality exists because I wanted some sort of framework to create Mod-Config-Menus for my other mods and did not want to write the same code 14 billion times.
 So while the Mod-Interface is something I created primarily for myself, technically any mod can use to delegate the stat-overriding tasks.

 ### Quick-Menu